Guide from our Librarians: Local Legal Help Resources

 Lawrence, KS 66045-7608

-Washburn University School of Law: The library is open to Public Patrons 9:00 am to 4:00 pm, Monday - Friday.
-Reference librarians are available for research consultation Mon. - Fri., 8:00 am to 5:00 pm.
-Please email firstname.lastname@example.org, call 785-670-1088, also available: curbside pick-up and online catalog use.
-For more information, check their website.
+- Washburn University School of Law: The library is open to the general public 9:00 am to 4:00 pm, Monday - Friday.
+Reference librarians are available for research consultation Monday - Friday, 8:00 am to 5:00 pm.
+Please email firstname.lastname@example.org, call 785-670-1088. for more information.